VishwasJadhav/Snankes-and-Ladders-Game/README.md

-# Snakes-and-Ladders-Game

-### About This Project

-This repository contains **two versions** of a Snakes & Ladders game built in Python.
+# 🐍🎲 Snakes & Ladders – Python Console Game

+A beginner-friendly Python implementation of the classic **Snakes & Ladders** game.
-The project documents my learning journey, starting from a basic single-player game and progressing to a structured multiplayer version.
+This repository documents my **learning progression**, starting from a basic single-player version and extending to a structured multiplayer game.

-#### The focus is on:
-- Unerstanding loops and Conditionals.
-- Using dictonaris for game rules.
-- Handling user input.
-- Managing game state logically.
 ---

+## 📌 About the Project

+This project was built to practice **core Python fundamentals** and gradually improve code structure and game logic.

+The repository contains **two versions** of the game:
+1. A **single-player version** (learning stage)
+2. A **multiplayer version** (improved logic and structure)

+---

-## Version 1: Single Player Game
+## 🧪 Version 1: Single-Player Game (Beginner Level)

-**Purpose:** Learning core Python fundamentals
+**Purpose:** Learning Python basics

-This version represents my initial learning stage in Python.
+This version represents my **initial stage of learning Python**.
-It is a simple console-based Snakes & Ladders game with one player.
+It is a simple console-based Snakes & Ladders game for one player.

+### Features
+- Single-player gameplay
+- Dice roll simulation
+- Snakes and ladders using dictionaries
+- Win condition at position 100
+- Exit option during gameplay

-#### Concepts Practiced:
+### Concepts Used
-- while loops
+- `while` loops
 - Conditional statements
-- Dictionaries (snakes, ladders)
+- Dictionaries
+- User input handling
 - Random number generation using NumPy
-- Basic input handling

-#### Highlights:
-- Single player gameplay
-- Dice roll simulation
-- Snake & ladder movement logic
-- Win condition at position 100

-**File:**
+📂 **File:** `snakes_ladders_single_player.py`

 ---

-## Version 2: Multiplayer Game
+## 🎮 Version 2: Multiplayer Game (Improved Version)

-**Purpose:** Applying structure, validation, and scalability
+**Purpose:** Applying better structure and scalability

-This version extends the first game into a **multiplayer console game** with better structure and validation.
+This version improves the game by supporting **multiple players** and cleaner logic.

-#### New Features:
+### New Features
 - Multiple players support
 - Player name input
 - Turn-by-turn rotation
-- Dynamic player removal on exit
+- Player exit handling during the game
-- Improved game flow and readability
+- Improved validation and flow

-#### Concepts Practiced:
+### Concepts Used
 - Lists of dictionaries for player state
+- Input validation
-- Modulo logic for turn rotation
+- Modulo-based turn rotation
--

-Lists of dictionaries for player state

-Input validation

-Cleaner separation of game logic
+- Better separation of game logic

+📂 **File:** `snakes_ladders_multiplayer.py`

+---

+## 🧠 What I Learned
+- Translating real-world game rules into code
+- Managing game state across multiple players
+- Writing cleaner and more readable Python logic
+- Improving beginner code step by step

+---

+## 🔧 Tech Stack
+- Python
+- NumPy (for dice rolling)

+---

+## 🚀 Possible Future Improvements
+- Use Python’s built-in `random` module instead of NumPy
+- Add a visual board representation
+- Add replay option
+- Convert the game into an Object-Oriented (OOP) version

+---

+## 🏁 Note
+This project is **learning-focused**, showing progression rather than perfection.
+Suggestions and feedback are welcome.